iluvjava/Maths/Notebook 2.0/AMATH 503/Bessel's Equation.md

 ---
 ### **General Solution Regardless of that $P$ is**

-Regardless of what $P$ is the general solution for the Bessel's eqiation is like:
+Regardless of what $P$ is the general solution for the Bessel's equation is like:

 $$
 y(x) = AJ_{p}(x) +